Installing with Docker (recommended)¶

 Pulling the Docker Image¶

-With Docker installed the following command to get the newest version of the ImmuneDB Docker image:
+With Docker installed, run the following command to pull the newest version of the ImmuneDB Docker image:

 Running the Container¶

 To start a shell session within the container run:

 $ docker run -v $HOME/immunedb_share:/share \ -p 8080:8080 -it arosenfeld/immunedb:v0.29.11

 This will start a shell with ImmuneDB and accessory scripts pre-installed as

 well as create a shared directory between the host and Docker container.
 Files

 /share within the Docker container (and vice versa).
 Note

 persist across multiple container invocations.

 /root/germlines: IMGT aligned germlines for IGH, TCRA, and TCRB.